Handbook

 Service, Honor, Integrity, Excellence, Leadership, and Determination

-Principal: Mrs. Courtney McCoy
+Principal: Ms. Courtney McCoy

 Assistant Principal/CTE Director: Mr. Randy Miller